Code-Institute-Submissions/facts4kids/README.md

 - Git used for version control, and GitHub used as a remote repository and the hosting of the site.

 ## Testing

 ## Deployment
+The site was developed using Gitpod Online IDE and Git was used for version control which is when pushed to GitHub.
+The site is hosted on GitHub pages and deployed from the master branch on GitHub.
+There is no difference between the development version of this site and the deployed version on GitHub pages.

+In order to deploy this project, the following steps are taken:
+1. From GitHub page, I clicked on "Repositories" and selected "facts4kids", which is the name of repository for this project.
+2. Then I clicked the "Settings" that located on top-right of the menu bar.
+3. I scolled down the page to GitHub Pages section.
+At the dropdown menu under "Source", I selected "master branch".
+4. All the steps resulted a complete deployed version site and the project published on GitHub pages at: https://kongteckmee.github.io/facts4kids/.

 ## Credits
 ### Content
 - The site was designed and built in full by myself.
 All text was written with reference on [Kids-world-travel-guide.com](https://www.kids-world-travel-guide.com/).